threshold-network/token-dashboard/src/networks/README.md

 - Update the SupportedChainIds enum: Add the new chain ID with a unique identifier.
 - Add a corresponding entry in networks.ts: Create a new network object with the required properties such as name, layer, networkType, and alchemyName (if applicable).
-- Define the Alchemy name (if needed): If the new network is supported by Alchemy, add its API identifier to the AlchemyName enum.
+- Define the RPC network Id (if needed): If the new network is supported by Alchemy or Infura, add its API identifier to the AlchemyNetworkId or InfuraNetworkId.

 Removing a Network

 - Remove the chain ID from SupportedChainIds.
 - Delete the network entry from networks.ts.
-- Remove its corresponding entry from the AlchemyName enum if no longer needed.
+- Remove its corresponding entry from the AlchemyNetworkId or InfuraNetworkId enum if no longer needed.

 Conclusion